Early Childhood Education and Care (ECEC) PhD

 - Serra Acar, Assistant Professor of Early Childhood Education and Care, College of Education and Human Development

-- Lianna Pizzo, Associate Professor and Graduate Program Director of Early Childhood Education, College of Education and Human Development
+- Lianna Pizzo, Associate Professor, Early Childhood Education and Care, College of Education and Human Development

 - Songtian (Tim) Zeng, Assistant Professor of Curriculum and Instruction, College of Education and Human Development & Director of Research, Institute for Early Education Leadership & Innovation